The ecliptic is the path of the sun

 For example, if we could see the stars during the day, we would notice that in late March and early April, the constellation Pisces the Fish is on the other side of the sun.
 As the days and weeks went by, the sun would appear to drift eastward across Pisces until moving in front of Aries the Ram in the second half of April.
 One month later, the sun would be flanked by the stars in Taurus, then Gemini, Cancer, Leo and so on.
 Roughly every month or so, as Earth moves in orbit, a different constellation sits behind the sun.

 If those constellation names sound familiar, it might be because you’ve seen them in your newspaper’s horoscope section.
 The signs of the zodiac come from the constellations through which the sun passes.
 They are the constellations which lie in Earth’s orbital plane.

-Though Western astrologers have only ever recognized 12 signs, there are actually 13 constellations that lie along the path of the Zodiac.
+Though Western astrologers have only ever recognized 12 signs, there are actually 13 constellations that lie along the path of the zodiac.
 The 13th, which didn’t make the astrologer’s cut, is the constellation Ophiuchus.
-It the Serpent-Bearer constellation, partially located along the ecliptic between the summer constellations of Scorpius and Sagittarius.
+It’s the constellation of the Serpent-Bearer, partially located along the ecliptic between the summer constellations of Scorpius and Sagittarius.

-Though the moon circles Earth roughly once a month, eclipses don’t happen nearly that frequently because the moon’s orbit is slightly tilted relative to that of our planet.
-Our satellite actually spends most of its time either above or below the plane of Earth’s orbit and therefore is usually not nicely aligned with us and the sun.
-Twice a month it crosses the ecliptic – but an eclipse will only occur when that passage happens during either a full moon for a lunar eclipse or a new moon for a solar one.
+Though the moon circles Earth roughly once a month, eclipses don’t happen nearly that frequently because the moon’s orbit tilts slightly relative to that of our planet.
+Our satellite actually spends most of its time either above or below the plane of Earth’s orbit and, therefore, is usually not nicely aligned with us and the sun.
+Twice a month it crosses the ecliptic, but an eclipse will only occur when that passage happens during either a full moon for a lunar eclipse or a new moon for a solar one.
 The need for this precise alignment is why eclipses happen only a couple of times a year at most.